Mental Health first Aid

 MHFA is an 8-hour training course designed to give members of the public key skills to support someone who is developing a behavioral health problem or experiencing a behavioral health crisis.

 The MHFA training is designed for participants who work with people who have behavioral health concerns, but who do not have any formal training in behavioral health.
 The training includes a 5-Step Action Plan that can be applied to all behavioral health challenges.

 School and College Workers

 MHFA provided by GMHCN is unique.
 The trainings are recovery-based and are presented by Certified Peer Specialists who bring their lived experience to your training.

-To learn more about hosting or attending a Mental Health First Aid training, please contact Aisha Northington by email at email@example.com or phone 404-687-9487.
+For information on hosting a Mental Health First Aid training at your organization, please email firstname.lastname@example.org or phone 404-687-9487.

 This training is offered by the Georgia Mental Health Consumer Network and is funded through a contract with the Georgia Department of Behavioral Health and Developmental Disabilities.